js-squad/js-training/js-patterns/configuration-object/README.md

 - Named parameters are easy to remember that positional ones
 - It is easy to implement optional parameters (just do not specify that prop)
 - Not all objects parameters are configuration objects
+- Allow the addition of new parameters without breaking existing code (they are just new properties)

 ## Examples